12/31/15

 Activity 1: Colors of the rainbow, colors of light.

-1. Pass white light through a prism and you will get the colors
+1. Pass white light through a prism and you will

 a.
 Red